-- Provides a broad scope of services and guidance to support incoming and current students. - Start with your pre-university checklist, to secure your ID card, U-Pass, UBC Login, email, etc.) - Don't forget about this resource once you're a student.
+- Provides a broad scope of services and guidance to support incoming and current students. - > Start with your pre-university checklist, to secure your - > Don't forget about this resource once you're a student.
 This is an invaluable hub. - Central office: 1874 East Mall